Anti-cult movement: Russia

 In Russia anti-cultism appeared in the early 1990s since the dissolution of the Soviet Union and the 1991 August Coup.
 Some Russian Protestants criticized foreign missionaries, sects, and new religious movements.
 They hoped that taking part in anti-cult declarations could demonstrate that they were not "sectarians."
-Some scholars have shown that anti-cult movements, especially with support of the government, can provoke serious religious conflicts in Russian society.
 In 2008 the Russian Ministry of Internal Affairs prepared a list of "extremist groups."
 At the top of the list were Islamic groups outside of "traditional Islam" (which is supervised by the Russian government); next were "Pagan cults."
 In 2009 the Russian Ministry of Justice set up a council called the Council of Experts Conducting State Religious Studies Expert Analysis.
-The new council listed 80 large sects which it considered potentially dangerous to Russian society and mentioned that there were thousands of smaller ones.
-Large sects listed included the Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, and what were called "neo-Pentecostals."

 China

 China's modern anti-cult movement began in the late 1990s with the development of qigong groups, primarily Falun Gong.
 Anti-cult campaigns in the late twentieth century and early twenty-first centuries were founded on "scientific rationality and civilization," according to medical anthropologist Nancy N. Chen.
 Chinese authorities claimed that by July 2001 that Falun Gong specifically was responsible for over 1,600 deaths through induced suicide by hanging, self-immolation, drownings, among others and the murders of practitioners' relatives.
 Chinese authorities adopted the negative term "xié jiào" (邪教) to refer to new religious movements.
 It is roughly translated by "evil cult," but the term dates as far back as the seventh century CE with various meanings.

 About 10,000 Falun Gong protestors on 25 April 1999 demonstrated around Zhongnanhai, the seat of the Chinese Communist Party and State Council, to recognize Falun Gong as a legitimate form of spirituality.
-In response, Beijing specifically labeled Falun Gong an illegal religious organization which violated the People's Republic of China's Constitution in May 1999.
+In response, Beijing specifically labeled Falun Gong an illegal religious organization which violated the Constitution of China in May 1999.
 On 22 July 1999, the Standing Committee of the National People's Congress specifically banned Falun Gong.
 On 30 October 1999, the Standing Committee enacted a law that required courts, police, and prosecutors to prosecute "cult" activity generally.